 Incorporated in Jersey with registered number 91671

 The objective of Aberdeen Asian Income Fund Limited is to provide investors with a total return primarily through investing in Asian Pacific securities, including those with an above-average yield.
 The Company does not expect, at least initially, to have any significant Japanese exposure.

-In this webcast Flavia Cheong gives an update on a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust.
+In this webcast, Flavia Cheong gives an update on a wide range of subjects including the Trust’s performance, the geographic and sectoral positioning of the portfolio for the Trust.

 Source: Monthly Factsheet Aberdeen Asset Managers Limited